Wed26 Aug01:00 PM â 06:00 PMRobert Sussuma

 Votre guide

-Reconnect with the primal reflexes of sucking, swallowing, and babbling to revisit the pre-habitual ease of the infant mouth and jaw.
+Reconnecting with the primal reflexes of sucking, swallowing, and babbling to revisit the pre-habitual ease of the infant mouth and jaw.

-Map and move the internal vault of the soft palate, nasopharynx, and skull to facilitate support from above and effortless bone conduction.
+Mapping and moving the "Internal Vault" of the soft palate, nasopharynx, and skull to facilitate "support from above" and effortless bone conduction through the skullâanother organizational anchor.

-Investigate the Goldilocks balance of the vocal folds in vibration so air becomes sound without friction or wasted effort.
+Investigating the "Goldilocks" balance of the vocal folds in vibrationâfinding the precise coordination of vocal fold movement, breath pressure, and flow to transform air into sound without friction or wasted energy.

 Get the full event presentation sent to your inbox.